mak-elena/ui5-awc-variantsDemo/README.md

 ## Adaptive User Interface Demo

+### Story
+I’m usually getting nervous when travelling.
+I'm worrying about everything and checking the flight plan every few minutes...

+How it might be helped?
+How can I staxy relaxed?

+What i need is ... just right information to the right moment ... with NO EXTRA CLICKS!

+### Showcase
-**Showcase**: The less time is left till the next trip, the more detailed information about the trip is shown.
+The less time is left till the next trip, the more detailed information about the trip is shown.
 Time is considered as an extended context factor.

 Demonstrates how [Adaptive components](https://github.com/FraunhoferIAO/awc-core/blob/master/doc/API.md#adaptivecomponent) can be applied to adapt UI to the context and to improve User Experience.